rachel-stirling/RITMO/README.md

-## Research Investigation of Timeseries with Multiday Oscillations (RITMO)
+## Rhythmic Investigation of Timeseries with Multiday Oscillations (RITMO)

 ---
 This package provides a python toolbox for assessing the slow-drifting correlation and causation between two oscialltory timeseries' with multiday patterns.
 It includes three well-estabilised approaches: